 I just came back to Bangkok yesterday from my second trip to the Northeast of Thailand, Isaan.
 This time the trip was all about Nakhon Ratchasima or as Thais call it in short: Korat.
 Before I tell you about my experiences there, my highlights and how the nightlife is, here are three really interesting facts about Korat that you may not have known yet:

-- Korat is Thailand’s 2nd largest city with a population of only 166,000.
+- Korat is Thailand’s 2nd largest city with a population of 2.7 million.
 In comparison, the (official) population of the capital Bangkok is 8.3 million!

 - Korat is the former border town of the Kingdom of Siam and Laos.
 It’s interesting to see how the people look like a mix of Thai and Lao (or more precisely Isaan) people.